TheQuengineer/msds6306_casestudy1/README.md

 - `README.md` The codebook summarizing the purpose of the entire project and how it is organized.

+- `Makefile.R` The file containing all the setup instructions for the entire case study

 ### The Questions We're Interested in Answering

 1.)
 How many breweries are currently present in each state?
 (US Specifically)